Happy birthday Thommo

 2005 - Young keeper Scott Carson signed from Leeds United for £750,000, with Paul Harrison going on loan in the opposite direction.
 Carson made just nine first-team appearances, only managing to keep two clean sheets.
 He moved on to West Bromwich Albion for £3.25m in July 2008 after loan spells with Sheffield Wednesday, Aston Villa and Charlton Athletic.

 Meanwhile, young midfielder John Welsh signed a new contract on the same day that tied him to Anfield until summer 2007.
 However, he moved to Hull City a year later, in exchange for winger Paul Anderson.
+Meanwhile, future red Daniel Agger played for Denmark Under-21’s as they lost 1-0 to Panama A in an unofficial international in Panama City.

 2017 – Swansea City won 3-2 at Anfield, with Fernando Llorente netting twice shortly after the break.
-A Roberto Firmino brace brought us level but future Blue Gylfi Sigurðsson grabbed one of his four goals past us to date to secure the victory.
+A Roberto Firmino brace brought us level but future Blue Gylfi Sigurðsson grabbed one of his five goals past us to date to secure the victory.

 2012 – Craig Bellamy bagged our consolation as we tamely lost 3-1 at Bolton Wanderers with ex-red David N’Gog on the winning side.